 What is Canine Influenza?
 Canine influenza is a highly contagious virus that causes nasal discharge, coughing, high fever, lethargy, and poor appetite in dogs.
 Some dogs may develop severe illness such as pneumonia requiring hospitalization.
 Though rare, it can cause disease in cats as well.
 Currently, canine influenza strains are NOT transmissible to humans.
 Most dogs are contagious ~2-5 days BEFORE they show signs of illness.
 The virus survives for 1-2 days in the environment and is easily killed with disinfectants such as RESCUE.
 The vaccine series consists of two doses given 4 weeks apart.
 The vaccine can be given as early as 7 weeks of age.
 It is recommended that dogs get the bivalent vaccine which protects against the two most common strains of canine influenza.
 After the initial series, dogs should receive a booster vaccine every 12 months.

 What steps is Best Friends taking to protect our dog population?
 We are currently vaccinating all new dog intakes and plan for all on site dogs to have received their first vaccination by Nov 12th.
 We will also be working to get all dogs in foster in for their first vaccine no later than Nov 30th.
 All dogs coming on site from outside households will be asked for proof of flu vaccination.

 Find a Pet

-IMPORTANT: When you find your favorite, please check the "Location" to see whether he or she is at Best Friends Pet Adoption Center in Mission Hills or at the NKLA Pet Adoption Center in West LA.
-And remember, prices and specials might be different at the two locations.
+IMPORTANT: Check the "Location" to see whether he or she is at Best Friends Lifesaving Center in Mission Hills or at the NKLA Pet Adoption Center in West LA.
+Prices and specials might be different at the two locations.